chillpert/rayex/README.md

 Generate a Visual Studio solution using CMake.

 ### Usage
-The following shows the most minimal example possible.
+The following cope snippet shows the most minimal example possible.
 Nothing will be rendered.
 For a proper example take a look at the **documentation** or at **example/example.cpp**.
 ```
 #include "RayExec.hpp"